MUSEUM GUIDE | CABANA TRAVEL | CABANA MAGAZINE

 Frances Anne, Marchioness of Londonderry.
 Lent through the generosity of William and Judith, Douglas and James Bollinger © Victoria and Albert Museum, London.

-Queen Victoria’s Coronet and Case 1840-2 (made)
+Queen Victoria’s Coronet 1840

 Queen Victoria's sapphire and diamond coronet.
 Purchased through the generosity of William & Judith, Douglas and James Bollinger as a gift to the Nation and the Commonwealth © Victoria and Albert Museum, London.

 "Queen Victoria’s coronet is a piece that epitomizes our museum’s spirit, capturing a deeply personal and romantic history.
 Prince Albert designed the coronet for Queen Victoria in their wedding year, 1840, basing the design on the Saxon Rautenkranz from his coat of arms.
-Created by jeweler Joseph Kitching at a cost of £415, it includes sapphires likely gifted by King William IV and Queen Adelaide."
+Created by jeweler Joseph Kitching at a cost of £415, it includes sapphires possibly gifted by King William IV and Queen Adelaide."

 Portrait of Queen Victoria, 1846 (Print after a painting by Franz Xaver Winterhalter © Victoria and Albert Museum, London.